Skip to main content

 • Dedicated substation needed

-• High permitting & civil cost
+• High permitting and civil cost

 • Long lead times (12-24 months)